mstanczy/git-workshop/README.md

 git log
 ```

-32. Go back to the original HEAD
+32. Go back to the original HEAD ("buttons" branch in our case):
 ```
 git checkout -
 ```